axiom-data-science/ocean-model-skill-assessor/docs/demo_cli.md

 2. Make a catalog for your data.
 3. Run the comparison.

-These steps will save files into a user application directory cache.
+These steps will save files into a user application directory cache, along with a log.
+A project directory can be checked on the command line with `omsa proj_path --project_name PROJECT_NAME`.

 ## Make model catalog